Ford Mustang (first generation): Gale Halderman

 Gale Halderman, in a 2002 interview with Collectible Automobile, spoke of the Mustang's evolution through the Ford design studio:

 To decrease developmental costs, the Mustang used chassis, suspension, and drivetrain components derived from the Ford Falcon and Fairlane.
 It used a unitized platform-type frame from the 1964 Falcon and welded box-section side rails, including welded crossmembers.
 Although hardtop Mustangs accounted for the highest sales, durability problems with the new frame led to the engineering of a convertible first, which ensured adequate stiffness.
 The overall length of the Mustang and Falcon was identical, although the Mustang's wheelbase was slightly shorter.
 With an overall width of 68.2 in, it was 2.4 in narrower, yet the wheel track was nearly identical.
-Shipping weight, approximately 2570 lb with the straight six-cylinder engine, was also similar to the Falcon.
+Shipping weight, approximately 2570 lb with the straight six-cylinder engine, was similar to the Falcon.
 A fully equipped V8 model weighed approximately 3000 lb.
-Although most of the mechanical parts were from the Falcon, the Mustang's body was completely different; sporting a shorter wheelbase, wider track, lower seating position, and lower overall height.
-An industry first, the "torque box" was an innovative structural system that greatly stiffened the Mustang's construction and helped contribute to better handling.
+Although most of the mechanical parts were from the Falcon, the Mustang's body was completely different, including a shorter wheelbase, lower seating position, and lower overall height.
+An industry first, the "torque box" was an innovative structural system that stiffened the Mustang's construction and helped contribute to better handling.

 Gale Haldeman spoke of the engineering and design of the car in his interview, stating:

-The idea for a fastback originated with Joe Oros as well, and was designed in Charlie Phaneuf's studio.
+The idea for a fastback originated with Joe Oros as well and was designed in Charlie Phaneuf's studio.
 Haldeman recalls:

-An additional 4-door model was designed by Dave Ash as a clay model, but was not considered.
+An additional four-door model was designed by Dave Ash as a clay model, but was not considered.